divnix/nix-book/src/ch02-00-introduction.md

 This allows for a great deal of freedom in how nix is leveraged, and nix can be used on any Linux distribution and MacOS as first class supported OS's, and to a much lesser degree on many other UNIX-like OS's.

+Nixpkgs is also supported by [Hydra](https://hydra.nixos.org/), which provides pre-built binaries of libre software for Linux and MacOS.

 ## NixOS

 NixOS is a non-FHS Linux distribution which leverages nixpkgs to provide a wealth